EricPHamilton/LeagueCommands/README.txt

 	3. setdefaultregion <region> - Sets the default region for summoner data commands.
 	4. getdefaultregion - Returns the default region set in 'regions.txt'
 	5. summid <name> <region> - Gets summID of summoner name and region, region not needed if set with CMD(3).
+	6. getrank <name> - Gets rank of summoner name from default region.
+		-TODO: Test with different region, only tested command with default region.

 Planned features:
 	-help